-If one of your businesses will have a loss in excess of the limits, we should start discussing planning opportunities as soon as possible.
+If one of your businesses will have a loss in excess, we should start discussing planning opportunities as soon as possible.
 The longer we wait, the fewer opportunities we will have to limit or, better yet, eliminate the damage.
 We will help you determine your business excess loss.

-Section 199A is a 20 percent tax deduction if you have the following:
+Section 199A is a 20 percent tax deduction for certain pass through entities.

-But once your taxable income is greater than the threshold amount listed above, your deduction becomes more complicated.
+But once your taxable income is greater than the threshold amount, your deduction becomes more complicated.
 Under the rules that apply to this new Section 199A tax deduction, the tax code creates two types of businesses:

 Here’s a tax rule to know: if you have your principal office in your home, your trips from home to your first stop, and from your last stop to home, create deductible business mileage.

 Here’s high proof from IRS Revenue Ruling 99-7, conclusion paragraph 3, which reads as follows:

 If a taxpayer’s residence is the taxpayer’s principal place of business within the meaning of Section 280A(c)(1)(A), the taxpayer may deduct daily transportation expenses incurred in going between the residence and another work location in the same trade or business, regardless of whether the other work location is regular or temporary and regardless of the distance.

 If you would like to review the rules that you would need to follow to create a principal office in your home, book a Tax Planning Session with us.

 Photo by lalesh aldarwish from Pexels